-From Renee on October 25th, 2007 in General Remodel
+From Dean Dowd on October 25, 2007 in General Remodel

 It’s early autumn - an opportune time to prepare your home for the colder winter months ahead.
 The weather has cooled down significantly since the piping hot days of summer, but it’s refreshing enough to spend an entire day outdoors.
 It’s the right season to collect your hammer and tools and hang about your yard and roof to check for damage and wear.
 When winter sets in, this will help ensure your cozy nights indoors will be safe and conditioned against the more temperamental weather.